-where $c_{i}$ is the confidence score for the i-th token.
-When $k=0$, the final token sequence $\hat{x}^{(0)}$ is produced.
-Decoding different parts using the corresponding tokenizer to obtain the target observation image $o_{t+1}$ and the action $a_t$.
-The robotic arm executes $a_t$, transitioning to a new state, and the process repeats in a closed loop.

 \paragraph{Key-Value Cache.} While iterative denoising offers flexible generation, it suffers from high inference latency because similar computations are repeatedly performed across denoising steps.
 To meet the stringent real-time requirements of robot manipulation, we adopt a training-free caching framework to improve inference efficiency.
 Notably, the instruction part remains fixed throughout denoising, so its intermediate representations are stable and can be cached over long horizons.
-In contrast, the generation part evolves across steps; however, this evolution is typically sparse, with only a small subset of response tokens changing substantially at each step \citep{DBLP:journals/corr/abs-2506-06295}.
+In contrast, the generation part evolves across steps; however, this evolution is typically sparse, with only a small subset of generated tokens changing substantially at each step \citep{DBLP:journals/corr/abs-2506-06295}.
 Accordingly, for each Transformer layer $l$, we cache the key $\mathrm{K}_l$, value $\mathrm{V}_l$, attention output $\mathrm{AttnOut}_l$, and feed-forward network output $\mathrm{FFNOut}_l$ in a cache $\mathcal{C}$.
 The cache is refreshed every $\lambda$ denoising steps.
-For the generation part, we perform selective refresh by updating only the $\lfloor\rho n^{\prime}\rfloor$ tokens with the lowest cosine similarity between the current and cached value vectors for each token, where $\rho$ denotes adaptive update ratio.
+For the generation part, we perform selective refresh by updating only the $\lfloor\rho n^{\prime}\rfloor$ tokens whose current and cached value vectors have the lowest cosine similarity, where $\rho$ denotes the adaptive update ratio.